lisahuang2/housing_data_ML/README.md

 - zipcode - zipcode in which the house is located
 - lat - latitude coordinate of the house
 - long - longitude coordinate of the house

+**The sqrt_price and price2 variables are transformations that I had performed on the original price variable

 ##